What is a prepayment penalty and how can you avoid it?

 How to deal with prepayment penalties on an existing loan

 Do you have a loan, but are unsure if it includes a prepayment penalty clause?
-If you have a mortgage, check your closing documents, monthly billing statements, your loan coupon book and in any interest rate adjustments.
+If you have a mortgage, check your closing documents, monthly billing statements and any interest rate adjustment documents.
 If you’re not able to track down this information, ask your lender.

 Did you already sign on a loan with a prepayment penalty?
 Unfortunately, if it’s in your contract, you can’t make it go away.
 But you can find out what actions will trigger the penalty and do your best to avoid them.